osgee/c9ssh/README.md

 ### step1:

-    create another user account $(USERNAME) in the docker, whatever the name, but remember to add it to sudo and root group.
+    create another user account $(USERNAME) in the docker

+whatever the name, but remember to add it to sudo and root group.

 ### step2:

-    switch to that account, then create a .ssh folder and create private and public RSA key for local test.
+    switch to that account, then create a .ssh folder create private and public RSA key for local test.

 ### step3:

     add RSA public key to ~/.ssh/authorized_keys.

 At present, you can ssh locally if you didn't mess up in previous steps.

 ### step4:
 ###### the hard thing is :